contao/docs/docs/manual/site-structure/pages-as-central-elements/access-denied.en.md

 ---

-This page is called if a member is logged in but does not have the necessary access rights to access a protected page.
+This page is rendered if a member is logged in, but does not have the necessary access rights to access a protected page.
 You can choose to use the page as a regular page and display a hint or automatically redirect the visitor to another page.

 ## Name and type